Exploring the Underwater World of the Ningaloo Reef

 Into the Blue

-Our first stop in the is the aptly named Turquoise Bay.
+Our first stop is the aptly named Turquoise Bay.
 A ribbon of fine, snowy sand curves around a bay of clear turquoise water, creating the perfect beach.

 Schools of inquisitive dart fish flash between our legs as we walk up to the drop-off.
 The crisp water caresses my body as I dive into the blue, a refreshing break from the winter heat of Northwest Australia.